How To Print Quality Photos At Home

 If you don’t have a printer, lots of places offer to print photos.
 We have print kiosks in Kmart, Officeworks, Harvey Norman, and the like.
 We have your local print shop that does posters, banners, flyers, and also do your photos.
 We have photo printing stores (though these have become rare) that often have kiosks but also sell frames and photo albums.
 And lastly we have professional labs that don’t cater to the general public.

 The technology each of these shops use will differ, so it’s not possible to make a blanket recommendation.
-How well their machines are maintained and calibrated make a huge difference, so the quality you get at a Kmart may depend on who is on shift that day.
+How well their machines are maintained and calibrated make a huge difference, so the quality you get at a Harvey Norman depends on who is on shift that day and whether they calibrated the machine.

 To show you this difference, I took a photo of a white blank wall and printed some 6×4″ photos at various shops in Sydney.
 The prints lined up and were placed on a black mat to help me focus and lit with a large even window light.